When you create a Node.js Lambda function on Amazon Web Services (AWS) and begin editing it using the online editor, you might want to run

 npm install and import a third-party library, such as lodash.
 Unfortunately, there's no simple way to do this via the web portal.

-In order to do it, you need to write your code in local environment and deploy it.
-First, create a folder in your machine and copy the index.js file inside it.
-Then run the below command to init and install your dependency:
+To accomplish this, you'll need to write your code in a local environment and then deploy it.
+First, create a folder on your machine and copy the

 let _ = require('lodash');

-After you finish writing your code, zip the entire folder including those node_modules via this command:
+Once you've finished writing your code, zip the entire folder, including the

 zip -r function.zip .

-Finally, deploy the zip file using AWS CLI tools in terminal:
+Finally, deploy the zip file using the AWS CLI tool from your terminal:

 aws lambda update-function-code --function-name yourFunctionName --zip-file fileb://function.zip

 yourFunctionName placeholder with the name of your function.
 If the deployment is successful, you should see

 "LastUpdateStatus": "Successful" displayed in the terminal, and you can proceed to test the function in the AWS console.